Adslot/adslot-ui/CONTRIBUTING.md

 - `Docs` - changes to documentation only.
 - `Build` - changes to build process only.
 - `Upgrade` - for a dependency upgrade.
+- `Release` - for a release called via npm run release:*.

 The message summary should be a one-sentence description of the change, and it must be 72 characters in length or shorter.